Quantum chemistry

 Geometry optimization

-For the following codes/methods there are gradients implemented:
+For the following workflows there are gradients implemented:

 nemo, moldft, znemo